 Optical Glass

 On its way through binoculars, light has to pass through a fair bit of glass.
-The light that enters a lens needs to find its way into and through the glass molecular structure.
+The light that enters a lens, needs to find its way into, and through the glass molecular structure.
 On its way traveling through it, the light changes.
-This causes errors (aberration) in the projected images.
+This causes errors (aberration) of the projected images.

 More precisely, Refraction, Absorption, and Transmission alter the light depending on the wavelength (colors) and the type of glass through which the light moves.